VF-18

 Fighting Squadron 18 (VF-18) was an aviation unit of the United States Navy which served aboard USS Intrepid (CV-11) in the fall of 1944.
 It was the second squadron to bear the designation VF-18.

 Over the course of two and a half months of strike operations from 6 September to 25 November 1944, Fighting 18 provided air support for the amphibious invasion of Peleliu; fought in the last major air battle in the Pacific; and shared responsibility for locating and launching the first strikes against the Imperial Japanese Navy's primary battleship fleet during the Battle of Leyte Gulf.

 Upon returning to the United States, Fighting 18 was widely mentioned in the press for its success in combat and subsequently given the nickname 'Two-a-Day 18' for the number of enemy aircraft its pilots destroyed.
 The squadron's leading ace and the Navy's second-highest scoring fighter pilot, Cecil Harris, also received significant press attention.

 Fighting 18 is recognized today as the fourth-highest scoring Grumman F6F Hellcat squadron of World War II.

 Background

-Fighting Squadron 18 was established on 5 March 1944.
-Previously designated VF-36 and intended for land-based duty, the squadron was slotted into Air Group 18 during training in Hawaii since Dive Bombing and Torpedo Bombing Squadron 18 were without an accompanying fighting squadron.
+Fighting Squadron 18 was established on 15 October 1942 as "Escort Scouting Squadron" 18 (VGS-18).
+On 1 March 1943 it was redesignated "Composite Squadron" 18 (VC-18) and on 15 August 1943 it was redesignated Fighting Squadron 36 and intended for land-based duty.
+On 5 March 1944 it was redesignated Fighting Squadron 18 and slotted into Air Group 18 during training in Hawaii since Dive Bombing and Torpedo Bombing Squadron 18 were without an accompanying fighting squadron.
 The completed air group boarded USS Intrepid on 16 August 1944.
+After the end of the war on 15 November 1946 the squadron was redesignated VF-7A, then on 28 July 1948 it was redesignated VF-71 (it was the second squadron to bear that designation) and it was ultimately disestablished on 31 March 1959.